TOP 10 Currency Pairs for Carry Trade in 2023

 - be trending in the “right direction” (it refers to the trend having the same direction as a trade opened with the carry trade strategy).

 The following table shows our analysis of the maximum difference between interest rates (potential swap size) and a trend for each currency pair.
-This will help us to identify the best pairs for carry trade in 2019:
+Here you can see the list of currency pairs with positive swap.
+This will help us to identify the best pairs for carry trade in 2023:

 - USD/CHF has the largest swap size that makes it the most attractive pair for carry traders.
-However, you shouldn’t forget that Japanese currency is very fastidious, so you need to be very careful when you trade it.
 Speaking about a trend, the negative interest rate on Swiss franc will further boost this currency pair.

 - Margin is important for carry trade, because we just have to take into account the maximum movement against our position.
 This is why the table presents the swap size for every $100 margin.
 We consider it one of the basic parameters for the given strategy.
 By the way, brokers usually indicate the swap size based on the lot size, but it may merely confuse us in this case.